 The Company will continue its exploration efforts in Mexico, the United States and Canada, seeking to identify new projects through early stage grass roots exploration and managing risk by forming joint ventures in which partner companies explore and develop such projects in return for the right to earn an interest in them.
 Management has believed that precious and base metal prices will improve and when that happens there should be renewed demand for the Company's properties.
-This renewed interest is underway and discussions are currently being held with potential optionees for several projects.
 Current market conditions may require that projects be more advanced before joint ventures deals or options can be made and the Company's strong cash position will enable it to do this.

-The Elk gold project will be actively explored during the coming field season in an endeavor to expand resources in all categories and a preliminary economic analysis should be completed early in the third quarter.
+The Elk gold project is being actively explored during the current field season in an endeavor to expand resources in all categories and a preliminary economic analysis should be completed early in the fourth quarter.
 Further progress is also expected on the Caballo Blanco and El Cobre projects in the third quarter.
-Consequent to the discovery of the Ixtaca gold-silver zone, a new program to consist of geophysical surveys and diamond drilling is being planned to be conducted in the third and fourth quarters.
+Consequent to the discovery of the Ixtaca gold-silver zone, a new program to consist of geological mapping, geochemical and geophysical surveys as well as diamond drilling has started and will conducted in the third and fourth quarters.
+The El Cobre property was visited during the third quarter and plans for drilling have been made.
+The Company had been planning to start a diamond drill program here in the fourth quarter but this will depend on availability of personnel in relation to other projects.